^

 • malignant processes;

-This type of development of nephrotic disease, the cause of which can not be determined, is called idiopathic.
+This type of development of nephrotic disease, the cause of which cannot be determined, is called idiopathic.
 It occurs mainly in children.

 Risk factors

-• frequent and prolonged therapy with antibiotics;
+• frequent and prolonged antibiotic therapy;

 • infectious diseases (tuberculosis, syphilis, malaria, hepatitis B and C, human immunodeficiency virus);